aDotInTheVoid/adotinthevoid.github.io/posts/rustdoc-json-2023.md

 Rustdoc JSON has a test suite that's built using [JSONPath](https://www.ietf.org/archive/id/draft-goessner-dispatch-jsonpath-00.html) to write assertions about the contents of the JSON.
 [Someone was wondering](https://rust-lang.zulipchat.com/#narrow/stream/266220-t-rustdoc/topic/.E2.9C.94.20Using.20cargo-semver-checks.20in.20rustdoc.20JSON.20tests.3A.20revisited)
-if it made sense to complement this with [trustfall](https://github.com/obi1kenobi/trustfall) driven tests, potentially based on the cargo-semver-checks or trustfall-rustdoc adaptor.
+if it made sense to complement this with [trustfall](https://github.com/obi1kenobi/trustfall) driven tests, potentially based on the cargo-semver-checks or trustfall-rustdoc-adaptor suites.

 We concluded that this wouldn't be a good idea, as it would require all format changes to also rewrite the trustfall code, which would add a significant